17 typography tips for creating your own fonts

-If you're a designer or illustrator who's new to font design, you'll need to understand certain practicalities, including what software to use and what elements to consider.
-It's often worth enrolling in a short type design course, either locally or online, but if that's not possible, the tips below should help set you on the right path to creating your own font designs.
+If you're a designer or illustrator who's new to font design, you'll need to understand certain practicalities, including what software to use and which elements to consider.
+It's often worth enrolling in a short type design course, either locally or online, but if that's not possible, the typography tips below should help set you on the right path to creating your own font designs.

 If you're feeling inspired to take your skills further, explore our guide to the best typography tutorials.
 And if you don't have time to create your own font, check out our roundups of the best free fonts and the top professional fonts.
-We highly recommend MyFonts (linked below) for a wide selection of fonts, and those available there may help serve as inspiration for your own.

-Font design: our top tips for designing your own typeface
+Typography tips for designing your own typeface

 01. Create a brief for your font design